Repair-welding

 Management should be fair to the maintenance team attempting Repair-welding.

-Not all repairs should include welding, especially if doubts are raised as to the weldability of the materials involved.
 Mechanical fastening and even adhesive bonding might be suitable methods, especially if intended as a temporary solution until spare parts are obtained.

 To decide on the material type involved, x-ray fluorescence (XRF) is the suggested qualitative method because it is immediate and non destructive.